Federica Carta (singer)

 Federica Carta (born 10 January 1999) is an Italian singer-songwriter and TV personality.

 In 2017, she came third in the 16th series of the Italian talent show Amici di Maria De Filippi.
 Since that time the singer has released three top-five albums and several successful singles and collaborations, selling over 360,000 copies in Italy.

 Carta participated in the Sanremo Music Festival in 2019 with the song "Senza farlo apposta" together with Italian rapper Shade, and worked as a songwriter with Elisa, Laura Pausini, Federica Abbate, Roberto Casalino and Alessandro Raina.
+In 2023 Carta and Baby K, Marco Mengoni, record label, Keymaker records and British rapper Darkoo was unveiled by Pandora as Italy's most streamed musicians.